SierraRhodes/PierresBakery.Solution/README.md

 * _copy link of project_
 * _inside of the command line input git clone and paste the link_
-* _navigate to the Bakery directory and run dotnet restore into the command line_
+* _navigate to the Bakery directory and run dotnet run i n the command line_
+* _open up a new browser window and put in localhost://5000/ *_Add dotnet restore into the command line_
 * _navigate to the Bakery.Tests directory and run dotnet test to see if it is functional_

 ## Known Bugs